 Mayfield, Browns jump on Dolphins early in rout

-Baker Mayfield threw a season-high three touchdown passes, and the Cleveland Browns scored 28 consecutive points to start the game en route to a 41-24 victory Sunday over the visiting Miami Dolphins.
-It was the Browns' third win a row, all coming at home.
+Baker Mayfield threw a season-high three touchdown passes, and the Cleveland Browns scored the first 28 points of the game en route to a 41-24 victory Sunday over the visiting Miami Dolphins.
+It was the Browns' third win in a row, all coming at home.

-The Dolphins scored 17 unanswered points to cut the lead to 28-17 heading into the fourth quarter.
-Miami converted Mayfield's interception into a Fitzpatrick scoring pass to tight end Mike Gesicki for 11 yards, Miami's first third-quarter TD of the season.
+The Dolphins scored 17 straight points to cut the lead to 28-17 heading into the fourth quarter.
+Miami converted Mayfield's interception into a Ryan Fitzpatrick scoring pass to tight end Mike Gesicki for 11 yards, Miami's first third-quarter TD of the season.

-The Browns took a 28-3 lead into halftime, thanks to Mayfield's three touchdown passes.
-Mayfield tossed two to Landry and finished the half 16-for-18 passing for 198 yards.
+The Browns took a 28-3 lead into halftime as Mayfield threw the two scores to Landry and another to Odell Beckham Jr. and finished the half 16-for-18 passing for 198 yards.
 The Dolphins, who managed just 121 yards of offense and seven first downs before the break, gifted the Browns two touchdowns in the second quarter.

 Miami's fake punt attempt on fourth-and-7 in its own end failed, giving the Browns the ball at the Miami 45.
 Mayfield hit Landry six plays later for a 5-yard scoring strike, making it 21-0.
 Later, Fitzpatrick's pass to Albert Wilson on third-and-3 bounced off the receiver's hands and into the arms of Schobert for an interception at the Cleveland 25-yard line, ending Miami's best drive to that point.